 - Please plan ahead for the events and communications that you know are being planned.
-UC continuously receives rush requests on items for events that recur every year.
+University Marketing and Communication continuously receives rush requests on items for events that recur every year.

 - Please do not assume that your document can be proofed more quickly simply because it is a reprint of a document that was previously approved.
 AP guidelines change often, as do University department names, locations, and personnel titles.